Exercise and Sport Science Major, B.A.–Fitness Professional

 Student Learning Outcomes

-Upon completion of the exercise and sport science program, students should be able to:
+Upon completion of the Exercise and Sport Science program (fitness professional track), students should be able to:

 - attain a final cumulative GPA of at least 2.0